peternelson22/peternelson22/README.md

 <p>

-Hi 👋, I am **Nelson** an enthusiastic and ambitious software engineer.
-I specialize in Full-Stack Development with Java, Python, React, and DevOps with knowledge of AWS, Docker, Kubernetes, and Terraform.
+Hi 👋, I am **Nelson Wisdom Tanko** an enthusiastic and ambitious software engineer.
+I specialize in Full-Stack Development with Java, Python, Javascript, SQL, React, Spring Boot, Django, AWS, Docker, Kubernetes, and Terraform.
 I love to network, join new communities, and add value ✨

 <div>
   <summary>🧑 More about me</summary>